How is eligibility to ride a yellow school bus determined?

 What is a congregated stop?

 Unlike a community stop which gathers students within walking distance and then transports them to school, a congregated stop serves students at a distance over the walk limit guidelines.
-A congregated stop is used when there are very low numbers of riders in a community going to a school, usually a single site alternative program.
+A congregated stop is used when there are very low numbers of riders in a community going to a school.

 Can my child bring a friend home after school with him/her on the bus or can a parent ride the bus with their child (e.g., to volunteer at the school or for a field trip)?